Duke–Michigan men's basketball rivalry

-The Duke–Michigan men's basketball rivalry is a college basketball rivalry, claimed by Michigan and rejected by Duke, between the Duke Blue Devils men's basketball team of Duke University and Michigan Wolverines men's basketball team of the University of Michigan.
+The Duke–Michigan men's basketball rivalry is a college basketball rivalry between the Duke Blue Devils men's basketball team of Duke University and Michigan Wolverines men's basketball team of the University of Michigan.
 The two teams played annual, regularly scheduled contests between 1963 and 1970 and between 1989 and 2002.
-They also scheduled meetings in 2007 and 2008 and had a 2013 ACC–Big Ten Challenge contest as the most recent meeting.
+They also had scheduled meetings in 2007 and 2008, a ACC–Big Ten Challenge contest in 2013, and a neutral site game in 2026, the most recent matchup.
 In addition, the teams have had five unscheduled meetings in tournaments, three of which were in the NCAA Division I men's basketball tournament including the 1992 National Championship Game.
 Two of the five tournament meetings occurred in 2011.

 In March 2011, the rivalry was refueled by media commentary related to the ESPN Films documentary entitled The Fab Five.
-The latest meeting between the teams occurred in the 2013 ACC–Big Ten Challenge, a game on December 3, which Duke won, 79-69.
+The subsequent meeting between the teams occurred in the 2013 ACC–Big Ten Challenge, a game on December 3, which Duke won, 79-69.
+The teams met most recently as top 5 ranked teams on February 21, 2026.

-Despite the Michigan Wolverines claims of a rivalry against the Duke Blue Devils, Duke has long rejected Michigan's claims and considers North Carolina to be its only rival.